 With eggs and chickens, it appears that they get the worst treatment out of all the farm animals.
 Females chickens in modern farms are bred to lay eggs far more than any bird naturally would in the wild, which has scientifically been shown to leach calcium from their bones, so very often, the chickens are fed their own eggs in order to get that calcium back into their systems.

 Farmers also don’t want male chicks because obviously, it’s the female chicks who lay the eggs and more often than not they’re the wrong breed for meat.
 So the male chicks (and again I’m sorry the image is very raw) are killed right after birth by being piled onto a conveyer belt and then “macerated” (ground up alive)

 There’s so much more to where our food comes from than we could even begin to imagine.

 How easy is it being vegan at uni?

-It’s an odd place to be in to be honest, on the one hand, eating meat and dairy and eggs is not something odd to me, since it’s something I grew up with.
-But when I sit down and think about it, knowing what I do now about food and its impact on the world, the fact that I have a choice between eating a dead animal (sorry) or something that comes from an animal, or eating something from the earth, that nothing had to die for, that’s healthy and good for the planet, I’d feel horrible about choosing the former.
-Once I’d eaten the meal, no matter how good it tastes, I’d feel guilty, because I know that the choice of the later exists.
+It’s an odd place to be in to be honest, on the one hand, eating meat and dairy and eggs are not something odd to me since it’s something I grew up with.
+But when I sit down and think about it, knowing what I do know about food and its impact on the world, the fact that I have a choice between eating a dead animal or something that comes from an animal, or eating something from the earth, that nothing had to die for, that’s healthy and good for the planet, I’d feel horrible about choosing the former.
 Why would you choose to eat a dead animal just because it tastes good, when you can live an equally amazing life not eating it.
 Food for thought.